resteex0/dns-redirectors-report/README.md

 dont foreget to check yoyr IDS WORKING AS DEAMON in backgound to detection and logging for any alert example suricata tool

 # C- dont stop sniffing on your network rotational
-sometimes the attackers is success connection to outside network to c2 server , should take snaping traffic with wireshark or tshark or tcpdump and archiving as pcap for intrusion analaysis in two mode THIS VERY HIGH NOTES AS FOLLOING
+sometimes the attackers is success connection to outside network to c2 server , should take snaping traffic with wireshark or tshark or tcpdump and archiving as pcap for intrusion analaysis in two mode THIS VERY HIGH NOTES AS FOLLOWING

 ( two traffic capture modes )
 a- active with starting browsing on intenet and save pcap with ending your activity on outside your network